Program Starts Annually in September

 The Second Rotation also ushers in the start of the students’ weekly externships and electives.
 Every week, for the remainder of the program, participants extern in a local food service establishment or attend a chosen elective class.
 Our partnering properties include restaurants, hotels, bakeries, community food programs, farmer’s markets, and local farms.
 Student externs learn to work effectively in multiple scenarios, studying different styles of service from casual to fine dining, and from the kitchen to the front-of-house.

 In the Third Rotation, students advance to evening classes.
 This initiates with running The Guesthouse’s more formal, complex, and challenging dinner service.
 Participants continue to hone their skills in the advanced modules of À la Carte, Garde Manger, Pastry, and Dining Room.

 The Fourth Rotation focuses on the professional development of our students.
 They receive instruction on restaurant accounting, marketing and hospitality and certification in HR management and supervision.

 The Restaurant Project Final challenges student groups to design their own restaurant.
-This project includes everything from menu development and food costing to marketing and design plans.
-A panel of professionals from the restaurant community selects the winners, and as a team the students install the concept into The Guesthouse’s modular facility.
+This project includes everything from menu development and food costing to marketing, branding, and design plans.
+A panel of professionals from the restaurant community selects the winners, and as a team the students install the concept into The Guesthouse’smodular facility.
 The students run the restaurant for the remainder of the program, evaluating their success along the way.

 Our one-year Professional Culinary Program prepares students to embark on a culinary voyage with the right tools in their possession.
-The versatile nature of our curriculum and low student-to-teacher ratio help create a learning environment that exceeds the needs of a broad range of individuals.
+The versatile nature of our curriculum, plus low student-to-teacher ratio and small classes help create a learning environment that exceeds the needs of a broad range of individuals.
 After graduation, the SFCA will be an ally and resource for our alumni as they follow their culinary callings.